gerardfrez/dra-gerry.github.io/santorini.md

 > Santorini is basically a volcanic crater, with black sand and a very fertile land where they can grow grapes for a unique tasting wine.
 ![Octocat](./caldera.jpeg)
+> A black beach in Perissa where we ate a nice greek lunch.
 ![Octocat](./blackbeach.jpeg)
+> This maps shows how the volcano after eruptions transformed into a caldera, a large depression formed when a volcano erupts and collapses.
 ![Octocat](./fira.jpeg)

 [CLICK ME](./index.md) to go back to main menu